“The HP Chromebook x2 11 is a well-built detachable tablet with an excellent display and good enough productivity performance and battery life.”

 The HP Chromebook x2 11 has an 11-inch display in the productivity-friendly 3:2 aspect ratio that’s also best in portrait mode.
 It’s closer to the dimensions of a real piece of paper than old-school 16:9 displays and even the slightly taller 16:10 panels.
 It matches Microsoft’s Surface line in this regard, making for great inking using an active pen.
 HP calls the display “2K” based on a resolution of 2,160 x 1,440.
 Call it what you will, but at 236 pixels per inch (PPI), the display is incredibly sharp at the 11-inch size.

 It’s also a very colorful display that’s bright and has plenty of contrast.
 I wish I could use my colorimeter to test the display — it doesn’t work with Chrome OS, unfortunately — because I think this display would score well.
 Holding the HP Chromebook x2 11 next to the Surface Go 3, which has an objectively and subjectively excellent display, I find HP’s display just as pleasant as Microsoft’s.

 Black text is sharp and pops on white backgrounds, which is particularly important to me as a writer, and colors are dynamic without seeming unnatural.
 Photos look great, and streaming video is a treat.
-The display also seemed brighter than other Chromebooks I’ve used lately, holding up well in even the brightest environments I worked in — although it couldn’t keep up with the Southern California sun, but few laptops can.
+The display also seemed brighter than other Chromebooks I’ve used lately, holding up well in even the brightest environments I worked in — although it couldn’t keep up with the Southern California sun, but few

 You want a good display on a tablet given the media consumption you’ll tend to use it for, and the HP Chromebook x2 11 delivers on that score.
 It’s one of the best Chromebook displays I’ve used, and it’s a real strength.